-Minecraft Java Edition Server Cores.
+Minecraft Java Edition server cores.

-There are 4 main types of kernels.
+There are 4 main types of cores.

-1. Kernels that emphasize plugin support.
+1. Cores that focus on plugin support.

 Let's start in order.

-Bukkit is a basic core with plugin support.
+Bukkit - Basic core with plugin support.

 + Plugin support

-- Only Bukkit plugins are supported.
+- Only Bukkit plugins are supported

 - Requires more system resources than Bukkit